Zero-X: Thunderbirds Are Go (film)

-The first crewed mission to Mars ends in failure after the Zero-X is accidentally sabotaged by The Hood, who has stowed away on the craft to photograph its wing mechanisms.
-The crew manage to escape and two years later a second Zero-X craft successfully reaches Mars.
+The first crewed mission to Mars ends in failure after the Zero-X is accidentally sabotaged by the Hood, who has stowed away on the craft to photograph its wing mechanisms.
+The crew manage to escape and two years later a second Zero-X successfully reaches Mars.
 After touching down on the surface, the MEV crew fire on a Martian "rock snake" believing it to be a lifeless rock formation, provoking retaliation by fire-shooting rock snakes.
 Although the crew escape, the lifting body control systems on the MEV take damage during the confrontation, causing the Zero-X to malfunction on its return to Earth.
 The craft crashes into Craigsville, United States (roughly 20 miles from its launch site, the fictitious Glenn Field Spaceport).
 The crew survive, saved at the last moment by International Rescue.

 In both missions, the Zero-X carries a crew of five (including two scientists), led by Captain Paul Travers as mission commander.
 The crew consists of Space Captain Greg Martin (the pilot), navigator Brad Newman, astrophysicist Dr Ray Pierce and astronomer Dr Tony Grant.

 Comics

 A series featuring the adventures of the crew of the Zero-X appeared in TV Century 21 (later TV21) comic and its successors, including Countdown.
-The stories follow the "Mark III" Zero-X spacecraft as it explores the other planets of the Solar System before pushing on into interstellar space.
+The stories follow the "Mark III" Zero-X as it explores the other planets of the Solar System before venturing into interstellar space.
 They were written by Angus Allan and illustrated by Mike Noble, and published in TV Century 21 from January 1967 to September 1969.
 Yugoslavian comic Politikin Zabavnik ran reprints in Serbian.

+From 1969, the spacecraft appeared in a line of media titled Project SWORD, a Century 21 Merchandising acquisition.
+The 1970 Project SWORD annual featured the Zero-X "Mark 101", a 31st-century successor to the original that serves as an interplanetary passenger ship.